Skip to main content

 • If applicable, a report that states non-surgical ED treatment options are not recommended due to other health factors

-Penile implants may be “deemed medically necessary” to treat erectile dysfunction when other options fail.
-All penile implants manufactured by Boston Scientific treat ED.
+Penile implants may be deemed medically necessary to treat erectile dysfunction when other options fail.
+All penile implants manufactured by Boston Scientific are cleared for a stated indication to treat ED.
 Check with your insurer regarding coverage.

 Working with your insurance to get a penile implant